aztrax7/python_projects/README.md

 Welcome to my personal collection of Python projects!
 This repository is a learning archive where I apply and expand my Python knowledge by working on different mini-projects and challenges.
 I’ll be updating it regularly as I continue to explore new concepts.

-## 📁 Current Projects

-Here's a list of the folders/projects included so far:

-### 1️⃣ bill_generator
-> A simple Python program to create itemized bills.
-Great for practicing input/output operations and string formatting.

-### 2️⃣ triangle_calculator
-> Calculates the type and properties of triangles based on user input.
-Focuses on conditionals and mathematical logic.

-### 3️⃣ equality_checker_&_others
-> A collection of beginner-level Python scripts to check equality, compare values, and more.
-Explores logical operators and basic flow control.

-### 4️⃣ turtle_design_&_others
-> Fun projects using Python's `turtle` graphics module.
-Good for practicing loops, colors, and basic geometry.

-### 5️⃣ for_and_while_loop_operations
-> Contains Python programs that demonstrate the use of `for` and `while` loops through small tasks and operations.

 ---

 ## 🧠 Skills Covered